Asma-Nasr/Music-Genre-Classification/README.md

 4. Train and evaluate a multi-class model using tabular or image data.
 5. If image-based, use a CNN model.

+### Bonus:
+1. Try both tabular and image-based approaches and compare results.
+2. Use transfer learning on spectrograms.

 ## Dataset
 - [Music Genre Dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification)